mendeltem/analysis_images/README.md

 * Clone repository
 * feature_analyse_project:
-    * `we analyse the part of the feature activation from CNN`
+    * `we analyse the part of the feature activation from a pretrained CNN`
 	* `Question is are there any correlation between experiment type and feature activation?`

+* medical_image_sequence:
+    * `classify medical image sequences with CNN-LSTM classifier.`

 * pca_project:
     * `search for correlation of the 10000 features in CNN`